turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 ``halfExtents``
     The local half-extents of the particle system.
 Together with `center` this defines a region of spcae in local coordinates which absolutely contains the particle system.
 Particles will not be able to escape the extents, and the extents will be used for `ParticleRenderables` for `Scene` culling.

-    The `velocity` of particles in the system will also be bound by the `halfExtents`.
+``maxSpeed```
+    The maximum speed achievable for particles in the system, required to normalize velocities.

 ``maxParticles``
     The maximum amount of particles that can exist in the system.
 This value is limited to `65536` for any particle system so that higher data compression can be achieved both CPU, and GPU side.